 When they finished washing, Genma turned off the water and led Kakashi to the tub.
 Lowering himself in, he turned and beckoned for the younger man to follow.
 He sat with his back against the wall and the water up to his collar.
 As Kakashi slipped in after him, he watched Genma's hands run slowly over his chest and stomach.
 His eyes flashed as they trained on Kakashi, waiting for what he was going to do next.
 The Copy Nin shivered and moved to kneel between Genma's legs, his hands moving to the edge of the tub.
 As he hovered over Genma's body, Kakashi realized for the hundredth time that this man was everything he had ever wanted, everything he had ever dreamed about.

 Genma felt dizzy.
-Above him, with cheeks flushed, hair damp and heavy, and breath labored, Kakashi looked down into Genma's face with a want so obvious it might as well have been written across his chest.
+Above him, with cheeks flushed, hair damp and heavy, and breath labored, Kakashi looked down into Genma's face with a want so obvious it might as well have been carved into the lines of his face.
 The Copy Nin came close and pressed his lips to Genma's, slid his tongue into Genma's waiting mouth.
-The kiss was not like the ones they had shared the night before, no. This kiss was tender and slow, lips and tongues moving gently against each other.
+The kiss was not like the ones they had shared the night before, no, this kiss was tender and slow, lips and tongues moving gently against each other.
 Genma brought his fingers to Kakashi's cheeks and ran them down and over the rough stubble on Kakashi's jaw.

 Maybe he was crazy, but Genma could swear that there was something different in Kakashi's touch.
 Not just different from last night, but from all the other times they had been together.
 Usually there was an underlying playfulness in the way the Copy Nin held him, even during the most intense moments.
 But tonight the touch Kakashi used as he moved against Genma in the tub was one of reverence, of complete and utter seriousness.
 There was no playfulness, no humor, just a feeling of intensity so potent that the air seemed to sizzle around them.
 The water their bodies soaked in was cold compared to the heat of their flesh as passion mounted achingly slow.
 Genma soon lost his breath as Kakashi's hands explored him, touched every part of him.